pallosp/conic_research_sympy/docs/api.md

 Computes the semi-conjugate axis length of a conic.

 This corresponds to the semi-minor axis length of real ellipses.
-In case of of complex ellipses however the conjugate axis is the longer one in terms absolute value.
+In case of of imaginary ellipses however the conjugate axis is the longer one in terms absolute value.
 Hyperbolas intersect their conjugate axis at complex points, therefore the secondary radius will be a complex number.

 The returned value is:
  - a positive number for ellipses;
  - infinity for parabolas;
- - an imaginary number for hyperbolas and complex ellipses;
+ - an imaginary number for hyperbolas and imaginary ellipses;
  - `nan` for ideal point conics;
  - 0 for the other degenerate conics.